This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Right to challenge the change of the object clause

-• Right to ensure due observance of the company’s Memorandum & Articles of association
+• Right to ensure due observance of the company’s Memorandum & Articles of Association

 • Right to receive a copy of the financial statement

-• Right to appoint and remove auditor
+• Right to appoint and remove an auditor

 • Right to return of capital on winding-up